Griburius rileyi

 Distribution

 Southwestern United States and adjacent Mexico; specifically recorded from montane oak woodlands in Arizona and New Mexico.
-The material was collected in the Chiricahua Mountains of Arizona.
+The type material was collected in the Chiricahua Mountains of Arizona.

 Seasonality